-Originally from Baltimore, Maryland, Miller moved to Brooklyn six years ago with their partner, who works as a 5th and 6th grade special ed teacher in Ocean Hill.
+Originally from Baltimore, Maryland, Miller moved to Brooklyn six years ago with their partner, who works as a 6th and 7th grade special ed teacher in Canarsie.
 “Interestingly enough, our third choice was New York,” they chuckled, “of course, fate conspires for your third choice to be the way it goes”.
-Miller says they knew it was a good sign when, after landing their current job at BNS just one week after moving to Brooklyn, they walked in on the first day and found out that the Director of the organization at that time was a distant relative, by way of marriage.
+Miller says they knew it was a good sign when they walked into their job on the first day and found out that one of the founding board members of the organization was a distant relative, by way of marriage.

 Coming from a an engaged and deeply rooted family, Miller says that socially conscious work has always been the clear path to walk upon.
-“I didn’t really have a choice,” they laughed, and went on to describe a bustling family, full of nonagenarian matriarchs who made clear, even as a child, what enduring value lies in a strong community.
+“I didn’t really have a choice,” they laughed, and went on to describe a bustling family, full of nonagenarian matriarchs who make clear, even when Miller was a child, what enduring value lies in a strong community.
 Their family is a unwavering roster of teachers, community leaders, and activists.
-“My maternal grandmother had a habit of adopting people,” they explained, “and my father’s mother would always host events, running around, making sure everybody had something to eat and drink.
+“My maternal grandmother has a habit of adopting people,” they explained, “and my father’s mother always hosts events, running around, making sure everybody has something to eat and drink.
 From that I learned one of my guiding principles of life: everybody eats.
 And now I do that professionally.”

 “Let me tell you about Brooklyn as a professional.
 Let me tell you about Baltimore as a resident,” Miller said, launching into what is clearly an extensive understanding about the historical, political, and economic processes that have led to the gentrification that Bed-Stuy faces today.
 “In the government they like to use words like ‘neighborhood improvement’ or ‘community development’, but the people who live there get the sense that all of these changes, as positive as they are, they’re not for them.”
 Miller went on to describe, in depth, the economics of the past 80 years that have led to the reality we now inhabit, from the G.I. bill of the ‘40s all the way, through Reaganomics, to the influx of new populations into Brooklyn at the turn of the 21st century, and ending with the clash of cultures we see today.
 “That’s where the economics come in,” they said, when describing the experience of displacement many have undergone in recent years in Bed-Stuy, “you see different kinds of people moving in and now stuff is changing.
 So you get this misplaced resentment.”